-A critical component of our commitment to bring innovative therapies to cancer patients
+A critical component of our commitment to bring innovative therapies to patients

 A phase 1, first-in-human, open-label study to evaluate the safety, tolerability, PK, and preliminary anti-tumor activity of the novel oral CDK2 DEGRADER NKT3964 in adults with advanced/metastatic solid tumors.